tgstation/tgstation/tgui-next/README.md

 Props:

 - See inherited props: [Box](#box)
-- `fluid: boolean` - Tells the button to fill all available horizontal space.
+- `fluid: boolean` - Fill all available horizontal space.
 - `icon: string` - Adds an icon to the button.
 - `color: string` - Button color, as defined in `variables.scss`.
   - There is also a special color `transparent` - makes the button